Spimp/ldpc/README.md

 ## Contents and preparation

-C code is in subdirectory src/
+C code is in subdirectory `src/`
-C executables are in subdirectory bin/
+C executables are in subdirectory `bin/`
-Python scripts classes and functions are in subdirectory py/ Results and data are in subdirectory data/
+Python scripts classes and functions are in subdirectory `py/` Results and data are in subdirectory `data/`

-To compile the C code:
+Compile the C code before first use:
-gcc -lm -shared -fPIC -o bin/c_ldpc.so src/c_ldpc.c gcc -o bin/results2csv src/results2csv.c
+`gcc -lm -shared -fPIC -o bin/c_ldpc.so src/c_ldpc.c gcc -o bin/results2csv src/results2csv.c`

 (the first of these needs to be done before decoders can be used!!)